bernardoleary/Azure-Bootcamp-2018/README.md

     look up the hostname dockerdemodb and get back that container’s IP address.
 Same goes for any other container we run as part of this solution using docker-compose.

-## Workshop 2 – Push the Inventory microservice to AKS
+## Workshop 2 – Push the Inventory microservice to ACS

-We’re going to make a Docker Hub account, push our Docker images to Docker Hub and finally we’ll launch them to managed Kubernetes on Azure (AKS).
+We’re going to make a Docker Hub account, push our Docker images to Docker Hub and finally we’ll launch them to Kubernetes on Azure (ACS).

-### Deploy an AKS cluster
+### Deploy an ACS Kubernetes cluster

 1. Open PowerShell and login to Azure:
 ```